–

 CONVENOR: Helen Hugh

-EXHIBITOR’S ENTRY DATE: Thursday, August 10 between 11 a.m. and 6 p.m.
+EXHIBIT ARRIVAL DATE: Bring your exhibits on Thursday, August 7 between 11 a.m. and 6 p.m.
 Items brought after this time cannot be judged.
+Display plates will be provided where necessary.

 ENTRY FEE: $0.50